NanmiaoWu/Iterative-Methods-for-Linear-Equations/README.md

 ### Conjugate Gradient

 We first introduce conjugate gradient method.
+Before we introduce the iterative algorithm, let us see the direct method, which enables us better uderstand the iterative algorithm.

+#### Direct Method of Conjugate Gradient

 Suppose that

 ![conjugate vectors p](https://user-images.githubusercontent.com/29106484/61144125-a4012200-a499-11e9-94a2-1b7511091de8.png),